 The New England First Amendment Coalition appreciates the support of all its donors and volunteers.
 The work we accomplish every day to promote the First Amendment and open government simply would not occur without your help.
-In particular, NEFAC would like to thank the following Major Supporters for their contributions to our coalition in 2017:
+In particular, NEFAC would like to thank the following Major Supporters for their contributions to our coalition:

 Based in Boston, the Barr Foundation focuses regionally, and selectively engages nationally, working in partnership with nonprofits, foundations, the public sector, and civic and business leaders to elevate the arts and creative expression, to advance solutions for climate change, and to connect all students to success in high school and beyond.
 With assets of $1.6 billion, the Barr Foundation is among the largest private foundations in New England and has contributed more than $834 million to charitable causes since 1999.